WordPress/gutenberg/docs/reference/copy-guide.md

 If the user doesn't understand what using a particular option will result in, it doesn't matter how clever your pun is.
 Wordplay and idioms are frequently unclear, and easily misunderstood.
 If you use them at all, they should be as supplemental information— never to explain the main idea—and they should be something you’re fairly certain will be understandable to a pretty wide range of people.

 #### TWO: Refer back to section one, and look out for those bulk-adding phrases.
 Active voice is typically the better way to go, and cutting out the bulky phrasing is particularly important when you’ve got limited space and you need people to be able to make decisions and act.
-Often you can tighten a UI instruction phrase to be both shorter and clearer:
+Often you can shorten a UI instruction phrase to be both shorter and clearer:

 > When you click X, Y happens.